biko-the-bird/dwolla-plaid-react-firebase/README.md

 # dwolla-plaid-react-firebase

 It's right here.
 The phone auth starter for react you've been looking for.
 This project includes routing as well.
-Everything else is left up to the developer.
+It is also set up with plaid+dwolla

 ## Setup